dohyungbang/nolboo_sfm_aws/README.md

 # nolboo_sfm_aws
-A prototype of the Sales Forecasting Model was developed using R Shiny and deployed on an AWS server (https://43.202.53.98:8080/) (temporarily closed) </br>
+This repository contains a prototype of the Sales Forecasting Model, developed using **R Shiny** and deployed on an AWS server (https://43.202.53.98:8080/) (temporarily closed) </br>

 The model features:
 - A web scraper that collects comprehensive data on commercial areas based on user-defined parameters in the app
 - Data processing modules for preparing and refining the input data